Words that work for you

 My copywriting services will deliver the words you need to help you achieve your marketing objectives.

 I’m Rod Mitchell, a freelance copywriter based in London.
-I’ve worked for organisations of all sizes, across most major market sectors, on:
+From back in the day to today, I’ve worked for organisations of all sizes, across most major market sectors, on:

 Web content, video & agent scripts, speeches & presentations, email & direct mail campaigns, product & service literature, posters & exhibition support material, brand guidelines, and executive summaries for bids & tenders.

 Got a copywriting project in mind?
 Want to see examples of my work/testimonials?
 Then click here to email me.

 I’d develop the words I write for you based on what I believe to be the golden rules of copywriting.
 Each medium obviously has its own variation of these rules.
 For web content specifically, they’re about:

 1. Getting straight to the point: My opening words will answer the key questions your audience will be asking themselves: What’s it about?
 Is it for me?
 What’s in it for me?

 2. Ensuring your offer shines through: Most readers will first quickly scan your text.
 I’ll make certain they understand the main thrust of your offer from glancing at your headings and sub-headings.

 3. Holding people’s interest: No one reads great slabs of text.
 It’s a real turn-off.
 I’ll keep your sentences and paragraphs short (and sweet).
 While I’m about it, I’ll make certain that your content leads the eye (and the brain) from one point to the next in a totally logical manner.